-Baudrate: Set this to the communication speed of the connected desimulator and do some XCSoar training in winter time.
+Baudrate: Set this to the communication speed of the connected device.

-TCP Port: This setting is useful to e.g. connect to the Condor flight tion or flight download.
+TCP Port: This setting is useful to e.g. connect to the Condor flight simulator and do some XCSoar training in winter time.
+Bulk baud rate: The baud rate used for bulk transfers, such as task declaration or flight download.
 The item is visible for those devices that support the feature.